tamcclur/AzureARMRecovery/README.md

 ## Disclaimer

 <strong>This will start a Standard_DS1_v2 VM in a resource group.
 Please be aware this will incur minor charges.</strong>
+Please also note this build is <strong>extremely</strong> experimental and has only been tested with a limited range of environments.
+I also do not have local error checking/validation, only Azure SDK errors.

 ## Usage